 The woman turns on her heel and stalks away, coat fluttering in the wind.

 Can you find it, Vita?

 It's weird.
 It's like it's here and not here.
 Still, it's freakishly strong...

-Wrapped in pink, Raging Heart changed, going from a staff to a full fledged cannon – the head shifted, coming to a white-armored lance surrounding a golden barrel; three pink wings extended from it, two on top and one on the bottom.
-Below the haft, the blue armour opened up, offering a grip and trigger, which Nanoha took in her left hand, steadying the cannon with her whole body.
-Wrapped in magic circles from head to base, Raging Heart glowed, drawing pink lines in the air as it charged up.
+Wrapped in pink, Raging Heart changes, going from a staff to a full fledged cannon – the head shifts, coming to a white-armored lance surrounding a golden barrel; three pink wings extend from it, two on top and one on the bottom.
+Below the haft, the blue armor opens up, offering a grip and trigger, which Nanoha takes in her left hand, steadying the cannon with her whole body.
+Wrapped in magic circles from head to base, Raging Heart glows, drawing pink lines in the air as it charged up.

 "Listen..."
 [DIVINE] "... to me!"
 [BUSTER]